cloudmesh-community/book/chapters/nist/bdra.md

 ![NIST-BDRA (see Volume 2)](images/nist-arch.png){#fig:nist-arch}

-WHile looking at the actors depicted in +@fig:nist-roles we need to be aware that in each of the categories a service can be added.
+While looking at the actors depicted in +@fig:nist-roles we need to be aware that in each of the categories a service can be added.
-Thisis an important distinction to the original depiction in the definition as it is clear that an automated service could act in behalf of the actors listed in each of the categories.
+This is an important distinction to the original depiction in the definition as it is clear that an automated service could act in behalf of the actors listed in each of the categories.